Lecturer in Pharmacological Sciences

 |Fax||+61 3 6226 2870|

-Dr Dietis teaches and coordinates Pharmacology in undergraduate (Bachelors of Pharmacy, Bachelors of Medical Research) and postgraduate cohorts (Masters of Pharmaceutica Science).
-He is the Coordinator for the program Introduction to Pharmacology of the Medicines Australia's Continuing Education Programs (CEP), actively involved in its development and online teaching.
+Dr Dietis teaches and coordinates Pharmacology in undergraduates (Bachelors of Pharmacy, Bachelors of Medical Research) and postgraduate cohorts (Masters of Pharmaceutical Sciences).
+He is the Coordinator of the program Introduction to Pharmacology of the Medicines Australia's Continuing Education Programs (CEP), actively involved in its development and online teaching.